overlay-market/OIPs/notes/note-2.md

 ### Summary

-Using a 10 minute update interval for a 1 hour sliding window TWAP on an underlying spot pool having liquidity of $20M+ and setting leverage max to 5x will likely be robust.
-Cost of attack should be approximately $240M+.
+Using a 1 hour sliding window TWAP on an underlying spot pool having liquidity of $20M+ and setting leverage max to 5x will have a minimum cost of attack of approximately $118M+.
+This amount scales linearly with liquidity in the spot pool.

+Governance can and should set caps on the open interest such that it is not even possible to enter a trade on the Overlay market with the necessary OVL collateral to execute such an attack.

 ### Constructing the Trade